QubesOS/qubes-doc/hardware/certified-laptops.md

 Certification] page.

-We aim to partner with a few select computer makers to ensure that Qubes is compatible with them and new users have clear path towards getting started with Qubes if they desire.
+We aim to partner with a few select computer makers to ensure that Qubes is compatible with them and new users have a clear path towards getting started with Qubes if they desire.
 We look for these makers to be as diverse as possible in terms of geography, cost, and availability.